pyca/cryptography/docs/hazmat/primitives/asymmetric/rsa.rst

     >>> pem.splitlines()[0]
     '-----BEGIN RSA PRIVATE KEY-----'

-Similarly, if your public key implements :class:`~cryptography.hazmat.primitives.asymmetric.rsa.RSAPublicKeyWithSerialization` interface you can use :meth:`~cryptography.hazmat.primitives.asymmetric.rsa.RSAPublicKeyWithSerialization.public_bytes` to serialize the key.
+For public keys you can use :meth:`~cryptography.hazmat.primitives.asymmetric.rsa.RSAPublicKey.public_bytes` to serialize the key.

 .. doctest::